MengRao/pollnet/README.md

 ```

-TcpStream is a tool for filtering and reconstructing unidirectional tcp stream from raw ethernet packets, allowing the user to process tcp payload as if it's from TcpConnection.
+TcpStream is a tool for filtering and reconstructing unidirectional tcp stream from raw ethernet packets, allowing the user to process tcp payload as if it's from a TcpConnection.
 TcpStream can be used in conjunction with EthReceiver or any pcap readers.
 ```c++
 // init filter based on src and dst addresses
 // use "0.0.0.0" for wildcard ip and 0 for wildcard port